-May the Port Be With You: Mobile Versions of Classic Games Let You Carry Your Past in Your Pocket
+Mobile Ports of Video Games: Carry Your Past in Your Pocket

-The release of Grand Theft Auto: San Andreas for iOS and Android last month got me thinking about the increasing number of old PC and console games being ported to mobile platforms.
+The release of Grand Theft Auto: San Andreas for iOS and Android last month got me thinking about the increasing number of Mobile Ports of Video Games being ported to mobile platforms.
 Not all mobile ports of PC and consoles games are good, but with so many here already and more coming all the time, there’s an astounding amount of quality gaming experiences ready to download to your phone or tablet.
-The wide variety of types of games being ported means that developers face different adaptation challenges when trying to get us workable and fun mobile ports that live up to the originals.
-It’s an increasingly important and lucrative development hurdle that some developers will clear brilliantly and others will stumble over.

 Games Being Ported to Mobile Devices

 Mobile games are often developed using the Unity engine, which allows developers to create high quality games on any platform.
 However, porting these games to mobile devices is not always straightforward.
 Developers need to consider how much time and effort they want to put into adapting the game to fit the smaller screen size and controls.

 Some games are easier to port than others, of course.

 You have games that require barely any changes, of course, like Tetris or the original Sonic the Hedgehog.
 Others get updates to the graphics but leave the gameplay intact, like most of the Final Fantasy ports I’m aware of (and there are a lot).
 Some older games include more extensive changes intended to reach new audiences beyond the hardcore fans.